As a teenager I experienced the worst kind of period pain – the blackout and vomiting inducing kind that kept me in bed for a day or two at a time.

 Structural and physical solutions for period pain

 • Acupuncture – I’ve been doing acupuncture for about 15 years, and I recommend it to all my clients in conjunction with the Fix Your Period Program.
 Acupuncture can help bring consistent blood flow to the abdomen which can ease period cramps.
 There is mounting scientific evidence for its positive effect on period pain – one study showed a “ favorable effect of acupuncture in controlling the duration and intensity of moderate/severe dysmenorrhea related pain.”
 And this study showed that acupuncture was effective at relieving menstrual pain in as little as five minutes.
-If you’re in NYC, a visit to my dearest Aimee Raupp (fertility acupuncturist extraordinaire) is a must!
-Or grab her free Fertility Enhancing Acupressure Guide.
-This guide includes a worksheet and video discussing location, function and the emotional correlation of each acupressure point and is a great way to regulate your hormones and optimize your fertility from the comfort of your own home.

 Topical solutions for period pain